News & Updates

 Speaker Julie Cook

 Our speaker on February 14 was Julie Cook, Freshwater Fisheries Volunteer with the U.S. Peace Corps in Guatemala.
-In 2014, Rotary and the Peace Corps developed a global strategic partnership between our organizations.
-There is similar alignment between the goals of the Peace Corps and Rotary's areas of focus.

 To learn more about the Peace Corps, please visit their website.